SixSleepyAsh/zois/content/Episode One - Book.md

 _“Do you seek power, child of mine?”_

 The voice rippled deeply through the room, though Talos couldn’t tell if it came from the pendant, the scroll, or his own weary mind.
-His feathers flared bright gold, the color of dawn breaking through storm clouds.
+His elyssage feathers flared bright gold, the color of dawn breaking through storm clouds.

 The voice lingered, its resonance fading like a half-remembered dream.
 Talos stared at the scroll, Fytó’s antlers blazing in ink, when a sharp knock fractured the silence.